The Garden Spot Programs, 1950

 The Garden Spot Programs, 1950 is a compilation of four fifteen-minute radio shows recorded by country music singer Hank Williams for Naughton Farms in February 1950.

-After discs containing four shows were found in 2013 by a record collector, the 24 tracks were remastered and released by Omnivore Recordings.
+After discs containing four shows were found in 2013 by music archivist George Gimarc, the 24 tracks were remastered and released by Omnivore Recordings.
 The release won a Grammy Award for Best Historical Album.

 Content

 In February 1950, Hank Williams recorded a series of fifteen-minute radio shows, commissioned by Naughton Farms, a plant nursery out of Waxahachie, Texas.
 Instead of the Drifting Cowboys, Williams was backed by a band assembled for the job.
 The sixteen-inch transcription discs were sent to radio stations across the United States to be broadcast along with commercials for the nursery.

-In 2013, recordings of four of the shows were found by record collector George Gimarc at KSIB-AM in Creston, Iowa.
-Girmac notified Williams biographer Colin Escott and together they contacted Cheryl Pawelski, founder of the reissue label Omnivore Recordings.
+In 2013, recordings of four of the shows were found by record collector George Gimarc which originally came from KSIB-AM in Creston, Iowa.
+Gimarc notified Williams biographer Colin Escott and together they contacted Cheryl Pawelski, founder of the reissue label Omnivore Recordings.
 Escott and Pawelski met with William's daughter, Jett Williams, who cleared the release.
 For the re-master and restoration of the tracks, Omnivore hired audio engineer Michael Graves.